-On a daily basis, a man of 70 kg requires approximately 3L of liquid per day.
+On a daily basis, a 70 kg man requires about 3L of fluid per day.

 In pre-race, it is not uncommon to lose 1-2% of your weight in water during the night.
 Unfortunately, this level of dehydration can have significant negative consequences on performance.
 Be sure to sip water in the 1 2 hours before the start of the race.

-During the race, aim ½ to 1 liter per hour.
-It is important to note that over-hydration, also known as hyponatremia, can be just as dangerous as dehydration and is usually caused by fluid intake, especially water, beyond what the body can absorb.
-Cardiac symptoms of overhydration include clear urine, headache, nausea, vomiting, and confusion.
-To monitor hydration status, weigh yourself before and after the workout.
-The goal is to stay in the 2% of your pre-workout weight.
+While running, aim for ½ to 1 liter per hour.
+It is important to note that overhydration, also known as hyponatremia, can be just as dangerous as dehydration and is usually caused by consuming fluids, especially water, beyond what is required. the body can absorb.
+Cardinal symptoms of overhydration include clear urine, headache, nausea, vomiting, and confusion.
+To monitor hydration status, weigh yourself before and after your workout.
+The goal is to stay within 2% of your pre-workout weight.

-Post-race, if you lose more than 2% of your pre-workout weight during a workout or run, sip liquids until your urine is clear.
-It is estimated that approximately 1,5L of fluid is required to reconstitute 1 kg of body weight.
+Post-run, if you lost more than 2% of your pre-workout weight during a workout or run, sip fluids until your urine is clear.
+It is estimated that it takes about 1,5L of fluid to replenish 1kg of body weight.